tobifinn/ensemble_transformer/README.md

 The subfolder `data/models/transformer_scaling` was used for the scaling experiments with the transformer networks.

+The front image shows the attention map of the transformer scaling experiment within the first layer for 2019-09-01 12:00 UTC.
+Red colors indicate regions with high importance for the attention, whereas blueish colors show regions with low and negative importance for the attention.
+This attention head seems to be activated by regions below the freezing level.

 If you have further questions, please feel free to contact me or to create a GitHub issue.